onnx/onnx-mlir/docs/Docker.md

 You may then open a shell, go to the `onnx-mlir` subdirectory, and check that all of the git is properly setup.

-If you opted to add your own fork, it will be listed under `origin` with `upstream` being the official ONNX MLIR repo.
+If you opted to add your own fork, it will be listed under `origin` with `upstream` being the official ONNX-MLIR repo.
 For example:
 ``` shell
 git remote -v
 #origin   https://github.com/AlexandreEichenberger/onnx-mlir.git (fetch)